Coronavirus: Nine further deaths and 4,842 new cases confirmed in the State

 The new variant has been linked to the surge in Covid cases in South Africa and health experts fear that it is not only more infectious than previous forms of the virus but could make some vaccines less effective.

-Latest figures show 114 patients admitted to hospital in the past 24 hours with coronavirus, bringing the total number to 1,285.
-Another 14 have been admitted to intensive care units, bringing the total most severely ill with the virus to 119.

-Paul Reid, chief executive of the Health Service Executive (HSE), said those figures will continue to surge.
+Paul Reid, chief executive of the Health Service Executive (HSE), said on Saturday those figures will continue to surge.

 “Saving lives and protecting more people (from) getting sick is our priority.
 But, in time, the huge sacrifices everyone is making will work.”